NZ Muse

 There’s also definitely a bit of tall poppy syndrome.
 We’re pretty self deprecating, but defensive of NZ (as I imagine most people are about their own country – I can talk shit about my mother, but you can’t – that kind of thing).

 Here’s an understatement: housing is expensive.
-We have an obsession with property, as well as a housing shortage (especially in Christchurch since the quakes).
+We have an obsession with property, as well as a housing shortage.
 The average house price?
 More than 6 times average income.
 Interest rates are high, which is good for savers, and obviously, bad for borrowers.

 There is no way we can afford to buy in central Auckland; we will be forced further out (we’ll be going west).

-What most people do is rent a room in a house (could be anywhere from $100-300 a week).
+What most people do is rent a room in a house (could be anywhere from $100-300 a week depending on area).
 General market rents can be found here, although I caution that the reality is actually higher, especially in Auckland.
 Oh, and if you have pets?
 Good luck.
 Nobody will rent to you (the odds are very, very, very low).
 If you want animals, buy a house.

 Houses themselves…steel yourself for lack of insulation.
 I can tell you all about damp, mould and being able to see my own breath in front of me in my bedroom.
 Every time we’ve been house hunting, I’ve sunk into a fresh state of depression.
-The state of some of these places is unbelievable and downright unlivable.
-There’s lots of awful shabby stock, though new houses can be just as bad as old as we had a huge problem with leaky homes and new construction not long ago.
+The state of some of these places is unbelievable and downright unliveable.
+There’s lots of awful shabby stock, though new houses can be just as bad as old, because we had a huge problem with leaky homes and new construction not long ago.
+I’ve written about this a few times.

 In Auckland, we tend to be snobbish about what areas we live in and it’s tough to get around without a car (though we get by with just one car).